Fire Pit Cost Guide: New Builds, Renovations & ROI

 Quick Answer

+Building a fire pit costs $150 for a portable bowl up to $20,000+ for a full masonry outdoor fireplace, with most built-in projects landing between $2,500 and $8,000 installed.
 Fire pit projects sort cleanly into four tiers, each representing a different construction approach and intended outcome.
-The price difference between tiers is significant — and not always proportional to the visual or functional improvement.
+The price difference between tiers is significant โ and not always proportional to the visual or functional improvement.

 | Tier | Cost Range | What You Get | Resale Value |